How can Hesston College help me succeed academically?

-The Academic Center for Career Exploration and Student Success (ACCESS Lab), located in Smith Center, serves as a flexible study place for students to connect with supportive faculty and gather with peers to work alone or in groups, meet with a tutor or instructor and seek academic direction.
-The ACCESS Lab also serves as the campus computer lab and is open until midnight.
-ACCESS staff members are also available to consult with individual students on time management and study strategies.
+The Access Lab, located in Smith Center, serves as a flexible study place for students to connect with supportive faculty and gather with peers to work alone or in groups, meet with a tutor or instructor and seek academic direction.
+The Access Lab also serves as the campus computer lab and is open until midnight.
+Access staff members are also available to consult with individual students on time management and study strategies.

 A group study session meets regularly for designated courses to review and practice course concepts.
 Led by a peer facilitator who has experience in the course, group study sessions improve student performance by offering regularly scheduled, out-of-class review sessions for the courses which often challenge students the most.
 They are designed for all students enrolled in the course.